eQosys/QINP/docs/basic-concepts.md

 Newlines and indentations are important to the compiler.
 It is possible to split a line across multiple lines by using a backslash ('\\') at the end of a line.
+The indentation of the next line after the backslash is ignored.

 #### Example